ObolNetwork/obol-docs/docs/int/faq/general.md

 ### Does Obol have a token?

-No. Distributed validators use only ETH.
+No. Distributed validators use only Ether.

 ### Where can I learn more about Distributed Validators?

 Have you checked out our [blog site](https://blog.obol.tech) and [twitter](https://twitter.com/ObolNetwork) yet?
-Maybe join our [discord](https://discord.gg/obol) too.
+Maybe join our [discord](https://discord.gg/n6ebKsX46w) too.

 ### What's with the name Charon?